 In addition, with the support of then-Attorney General and now Governor Mike DeWine of Ohio, TRCs based on the California model have been established in nine locations in Ohio.

-The model has also been replicated in Illinois, Iowa, New Jersey, and Ohio.
+The model has also been replicated in Illinois, Iowa, and Ohio, and is being replicated in New Jersey and Georgia.
 By spring 2020, there will be 35 TRCs nationwide.

 WHERE ARE TRAUMA RECOVERY CENTERS LOCATED?